Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 ## Working with NumPy arrays

-NumPy arrays are created using NumPy's `array()` function.
+The most common way to create a NumPy array is to use NumPy's `array()` function.
 The following code imports NumPy and creates an array containing airport codes and cities:

 ```python
 import numpy as np